117ami/leetcode/log.md

 * Thu 12/20/18/15:58:41: Briefly introduce this repo in readme
 * Thu 12/20/18/20:06:08: bug fixed: list index out of range when no problem ID is found in solution file name
 * Fri 12/21/18/08:15:50: bug fixed: add login.rb as new program to login account in background
+* Fri 12/21/18/08:38:44: minor revision: login.rb attempting login for 10 times and then quit
 ```